How money changers actually make money in 2026 (the spread, explained simply)

 The gap between these two — the spread — is how the shop makes money.

-The single quotable fact: for a typical Tokyo street exchange shop, the spread is 2–3% on common currencies (USD, EUR, CNY) and 4–6% on rarer ones (THB, VND, IDR) — reflecting both inventory cost and demand patterns.
+The number to remember: for a typical Tokyo street exchange shop, the spread is 2–3% on common currencies (USD, EUR, CNY) and 4–6% on rarer ones (THB, VND, IDR) — reflecting both inventory cost and demand patterns.

 Why does the spread vary by shop?